folio-org/folio-org.github.io/community/index.md

 - [Which forum](/guidelines/which-forum/) to use for communication:
   Issue tracker, Slack chat, Discuss discussion, GitHub pull requests.
-  Some guidelines about when to use each, and some usage tips.
+  Some guidelines about when to use each, and some useful tips.

 - [Guidelines for FOLIO issue tracker](/guidelines/issue-tracker/).